JetBrains/Qodana/topics/qodana-clang.md

 <var name="misra-inspections" value="https://www.jetbrains.com/help/clion/list-of-c-cpp-inspections.html#stat-analysis-tools"/>
 <var name="compdb-generate" value="https://www.jetbrains.com/help/clion/compilation-database.html#compdb_generate"/>

-<link-summary>%linter% lets you inspect C and C++ projects containing compilation databases. </link-summary>
+<link-summary>%linter% lets you analyze C and C++ projects containing compilation databases. </link-summary>

 <note>
 %linter% is currently in the Early Access, which means it may be not reliable, work not as intended, and contain errors.